 Global Cloud Solutions includes capabilities in AI, infrastructure, data and analytics, security, digital workplace, application development, and business applications services that apply the benefits of technology to solve business needs and help customers meet their goals.
 As a complement to its Cloud Solutions services, the Corporation also develops IP and complete first-party business applications to better serve its customers and their business goals.
-Additionally, the Corporation provides on-going technology service and maintenance through its managed services offerings across security, infrastructure, and Dynamics, that expand on existing customer relationships and create streams of recurring revenue.
+Additionally, the Corporation provides on-going technology service and maintenance through its managed services offerings across security, infrastructure, and Dynamics, that expand on existing customer relationships and create robust streams of recurring revenue.

 Aligned to Microsoft's sales and marketing approach for enhanced synergies and increased demand generation, Quisitive goes to market with an industry approach that applies industry acumen with technical expertise to deliver solutions customized to address industry specific challenges.
+The Corporation particularly specializes in the industries of healthcare, manufacturing, and state and local government, with first-party industry-IP developed to meet the unique needs of these sectors.